Wilmington Tree Commission

 Heritage Tree Categories and Criteria

-To be considered for Heritage status, a nomination for the tree must be submitted to the Tree Commission with approval of the owner.
-Trees can be nominated as an individual or a collection.
-Final selection is determined by the Heritage Trees Committee based on specific criteria as well as recommendations of professional arborists or foresters.
+To be considered for Heritage status, a nomination for the tree must be submitted to the Tree Commission with the approval of the owner.
+Trees can be nominated individually or as a collection.
+Final selection is determined by the Heritage Trees Committee based on specific criteria and recommendations from professional arborists or foresters.
 Heritage Tree status is granted if the tree meets any or all of the following criteria:

-• A nominated tree that has a point total that meets or exceeds 75% of the current NC Champion tree’s point total.
+• A nominated tree that has a point total that meets or exceeds 75 percent of the current NC Champion tree’s point total.
 Point totals are determined by this equation:

-[vertical height + trunk circumference (4.5 ft. above ground) +avg. crown spread = point total]
+[vertical height + trunk circumference (4.5 ft. above ground) + average crown spread = point total]

-• Any tree with a trunk diameter measured at breast height (dbh) of at least 36 inches.
+• And any tree with a trunk diameter measured at breast height (dbh) of at least 36 inches

 • The tree is an outstanding specimen of exemplary form for the species;